CoderDojoTC/micropython/docs/sound/09-converting-mp3-to-wav.md

 # Converting MP3 to WAV formats

 In last lab we will learned how to play an audio file stored on the flash memory or SD card.
-We are used an early version of a program that plays .WAV files in a fixed format: 8,000 samples per second using 16-bit encoding.
+We used an early version of a Python module that plays .WAV files in a fixed format: 8,000 samples per second using 16-bit encoding.
 Because there are hundreds of different formats of audio files, we need a consistent way to convert all of these formats to 8K samples/second 16-bit .WAV formats.

 The audio data file conversions are done on your host PC, not the microcontroller.
 This allows us to use a rich library of tools that don't need to run on our microcontroller.